 September 10, 2011 - Two Afghan civilians are killed and 77 U.S. troops are wounded during a vehicle borne improvised explosive device (SVBIED) attack at the entrance of Combat Outpost Sayed Abad, an ISAF base in Afghanistan's Wardak province.
-The Taliban claim responsibility.
+The Taliban claims responsibility.

 September 13, 2011 - Taliban militants open fire on the U.S. embassy and NATO's International Security Assistance Force headquarters in central Kabul.
 Three police officers and one civilian are killed.
 Taliban spokesman Zabiullah Mujahid tells CNN their target is the U.S. embassy, governmental organizations and other foreign organizations.

-February 27, 2012 - The Taliban claim responsibility for a suicide bombing near the front gate of the International Security Assistance Force base at Jalalabad airport in Afghanistan.
+February 27, 2012 - The Taliban claims responsibility for a suicide bombing near the front gate of the International Security Assistance Force base at Jalalabad airport in Afghanistan.
 At least nine people are killed and 12 wounded in the explosion.
 The Taliban says the bombing is in retaliation for the burning of Qurans at a U.S. base last week.

 August 8, 2012 - According to senior U.S. officials, in an effort to revive peace talks with the Taliban, President Barack Obama's administration has proposed a prisoner swap under which it would transfer five Taliban prisoners to Qatar in exchange for a U.S. soldier held by the Taliban.
 The new proposal involves sending all five Taliban prisoners to Qatar first, before the Taliban release Sgt.
 Bowe Bergdahl, a member of the U.S. army captured in 2009.
 The original offer proposed transferring the Taliban prisoners in two groups, with Bergdahl being released in between.

 June 18, 2013 - An official political office of the Taliban opens in Doha, Qatar's capital city.
-The Taliban announce that they hope to improve relations with other countries, head toward a peaceful solution to the Afghanistan occupation and establish an independent Islamic system in the country.
+The Taliban announces that they hope to improve relations with other countries, head toward a peaceful solution to the Afghanistan occupation and establish an independent Islamic system in the country.